WHAT IS HEAT?

 If you obtain your room key outside of normal duty hours, it is still a mandatory requirement to report to the Consolidated Dormitory Management Office the next duty day for in-processing.

-You will be expected to keep your room and any shared living space clean and tidy.
-Cleaning supplies and equipment can be provided to you free of charge.
-You will also be accountable for your room and the furnishings provided.
+You will be expected to keep your room and any shared living space clean and neat.
+Limited cleaning supplies and equipment can be provided to you.
+You will be accountable for your room and the furnishings provided.
 Residents may be held liable for any damages beyond normal fair wear and tear.

-See your Consolidated Dormitory Management Office representative if you have any questions about your resident responsibilities.
+See your Consolidated Dormitory Management Office representative if you have any questions about your responsibilities.

 The Installation Commander establishes a base-wide UH inspection program focused on health and safety.
 Squadron Commanders and unit First Sergeants implement the inspection program and visit rooms to ensure that all residents from their squadron comply with installation standards.

 UH residents are expected to assist in the cleaning and upkeep of common areas and shared facilities of their "home."
 You will periodically be detailed to perform essential cleaning and minor maintenance around the UH campus.

 The Airmen Dormitory Council is the forum by which residents of an individual dormitory or group of dormitories address concerns about their living environment with a panel of their peers.
 The purpose of the council is to establish standards for all residents, present solutions for problem areas, establish positive recreational activities and identify facility and furnishing improvements.
 Participation at your location is a chance to be involved in shaping your living environment and provides an opportunity for personal growth and development in the areas of leadership and personal relationships.